ThatGuySam/marvelorder/src/pages/stories/has-any-genres.md

 ---
-title: Every Marvel Film or Series that Has Any Genres
+title: Every Marvel Film or Series that have Any Genres
-description: The 234 Marvel films or series that Has Any Genres
+description: The 234 Marvel films or series that have Any Genres
 layout: ../../layouts/list-story.astro
 coverAriaLabel: Captain America
 coverPosterUrl: /.netlify/functions/tmdb-image/hKVwvPUwMXcVqTJXOkPXUTQ7GMU.webp?transparent=0